Two-Dimensional Billiards Are Turing Complete: Turing completeness of two-dimensional billiards

 By construction, the billiard dynamics simulate the computation of the associated Turing machine with initial tape $t$.
-If the machine halts, the trajectory reaches the boundary orthogonally at a point $\iota_{\mathrm{halt}}(x_{t',k})$, where $t'$ is the output tape.
-The orthogonal reflection reverses the motion, so the trajectory retraces its path and forms a periodic orbit.
-If the machine does not halt, according to our construction, the trajectory never reaches the halting region but keeps moving around the corridors of the billiard table and never closes up.
-Since the halting problem is undecidable, so is the problem of deciding whether this billiard trajectory is periodic. \end{proof}
+If the machine halts, then the trajectory reaches the boundary orthogonally at a point $\Phi_{\mathrm{halt}}(x_{t^*,k})$, where $t^*$ is the output tape.
+The orthogonal reflection reverses the motion, so the trajectory retraces its path and therefore forms a periodic orbit.

+Suppose now that the machine does not halt.
+Then the corresponding billiard trajectory never reaches the halting region and continues moving through the corridors of the billiard table, reproducing the successive steps of the computation.
+Since the Turing machine is reversible, the induced dynamics on computation states are injective.
+Therefore, if at some stage the computation were to enter a periodic loop, then injectivity would force all previous states in the orbit to be uniquely determined by the states in that loop.
+In particular, the initial configuration would also belong to the same periodic orbit, and hence the computation would have to return to its initial state \(q_0\).
+But this is impossible, because no transition enters \(q_0\).
+Therefore, the computation can never become periodic, and so the associated billiard trajectory never closes up.

+Since the halting problem for a universal Turing machine is undecidable, it follows that deciding whether this billiard trajectory is periodic is also undecidable. \end{proof}